-Between 2009 and 2010 a total of 265 sq.m. of employment floorspace was lost to completed non-employment uses.
+Between 2010 and 2011 a total of 687 sq.m. of employment floorspace was lost to completed non-employment uses.

-Chelmsford Borough Council has undertaken an Employment Land Review (2006) to form part of the evidence base for the Core Strategy DPD.
+Chelmsford Borough Council has undertaken an Employment Land Review to form part of the evidence base for the Core Strategy DPD.
 This study assesses the adequacy of the present employment land supply in meeting projected future need and targets.
 The objective of this study on employment land is to ensure that Chelmsford Borough Council identifies a robust and defensible range of strategic and local employment sites and also to provide an evidence base from which to continue the monitoring of employment land in the future.

-The current economic downturn means that there was a slowdown in employment floorspace delivered during 2009/2010.
-It is expected that this trend will continue into 2010/11.
+The current global economic downturn means that there has been a slowdown in employment floorspace delivered in recent years.
+It is expected that this trend will continue into 2011/12.

-Core Indicator II Amount of Employment Land Lost to Residential Development
+Core Indicator I I Amount of Employment Land Lost to Residential Development